sr-networks/ContactIndex/README.md

 # CXmob - Contact Index from mobility data

+The number of contacts and the social behavior of the population is very important in shaping pandemic waves.
+During the SARS-CoV-2 pandemic 2020-2022 many approaches tried to leverage mobility data from mobile phone operators (aggregated cell information from cell phone users) to understand the spatio-temporal spread of the virus.
+While spreading from region to region may be described well with mobility data, the attempts to predict local spread and reproducton numbers remained futile.
+This can be understood from the failure of mobility data to cover "two-point" correlations of pairs of humans being in close range from each other.
+On the other hand, traces of behavior that are realted to contacts, such as communting to work places, are still contained in the mobility data.
+Here I tried to connect mobility data with explicit knowledge of contact number from a German study of GPS-acurate individual cell phone traces.
+It turns out that the mobility data can be used to predict contact numbers for Germany using a machine-learning model.

 ### 1 Global analysis of the Contact Index during the SARS-CoV-2 pandemic

 This is a first description of Contact Index calculations based on mobility data.
 I used the Google and Apple mobility data that was publicaly availible together with the German Contact Index that can be found here: